 The vegans I've watched grow bitter with age aren't the ones who got sick or lost their savings — they're the ones still gripping the blueprint of a life that was never going to happen.

 That contrast has stayed with me, not because it surprised me, but because it confirmed something I've been circling for years.
-The thing that separates the vegans who age with a kind of luminous peace from the ones who age with clenched jaws and bitter running commentary almost never traces back to their bloodwork or their bank accounts.
+The thing that separates people who age with a kind of luminous peace from the ones who age with clenched jaws and bitter running commentary almost never traces back to their bloodwork or their bank accounts.
 It traces back to grief.
 Specifically, whether they ever learned to do it.

 The life you planned is a kind of person you have to bury